 11 of 13

-Continue working the pattern that you have established.
-At the end of diagonal crochet row 3, you will have three blocks.
+Continue to work on the pattern that you have established.
+At the end of diagonal crochet Row 3, you will have three blocks.

 12 of 13